fzaninotto/screenshot-as-a-service/Readme.md

 # Evented screenshot delay
 GET /?url=www.modernizr.com&readyExpression=$("html").hasClass("js")
-# Return a 1024x600 PNG screenshot of the www.google.com homepage
+# Return a 1024x600 PNG screenshot of the www.modernizr.com homepage
 # when 'html' tag receives class 'js'.
 The 'readyExpression' gets evaluated
 # repeatedly in the page context, the screenshot gets taken once it evaluates
 # to true.
 There is a timeout of 5 seconds after which the screenshot is
 # taken regardless.

 # Use an HTML form to ask for a screenshot
 GET /form.html

+# Forwarding cache headers
+GET /?url=www.modernizr.com&forwardCacheHeaders=true
+# Return a 1024x600 PNG screenshot of the www.modernizr.com homepage
+# and set caching-related headers of the screenshot's HTTP response to match
+# those of the original page HTTP response.
+Headers affected are
+# 'cache-control', 'expires', 'etag', 'vary' and 'pragma'.
+# Cache header forwarding only works when a screenshot is rasterized, not
+# when the screenshot is retrieved from the internal file cached (see below).
 ```

+## Internal file cache

-Screenshots are cached for one minute, so that frequent requests for the same screenshot don't slow the service down.
-You can adjust or disable caching in the project configuration (see below).
+Screenshots can be cached, so that frequent requests for the same screenshot
+don't slow the service down.
+When a cached screenshot is served, the
+'forwardCacheHeaders' option does not work.
+File cache is disabled by
+default.

 ## Configuration